SeisSol/SeisSol/Documentation/supermuc.rst

 | See :ref:`installing_libxsmm` and :ref:`installing_ASAGI`.
 | Note that on project pr63qo, we already installed and shared these library (no need to install).
 | The compiled libs are in /hppfs/work/pr63qo/di73yeq4/myLibs/xxxx/build with xxxx=ASAGI or libxsmm.
-| If you need to compile ASAGI, note that you need to run fix_submodules.sh to get submodules/utils cloned.
+| If you need to compile ASAGI, note that you need to run fix_submodules.sh (and make sure to uncomment the third line of the script) to get submodules/utils cloned.

 set compiler options: